 The group selection harvest system involves a series of small clearcuts (1 to 5 acres in size) scattered within a tract and performed over the management rotation length to create a patchwork of stands of varying ages.

 This method creates a diversity of stand ages that will benefit wildlife species ranging from those that thrive in early successional habitats to those that need an older growth forest.
-Also, this system will create a perpetual yield of timber and periodic income.
+Also, this system will create a perpetual yield of income from forest products.
 Disadvantages are that the logging and sale layout costs can be higher than with larger clearcuts.
 This type of management takes careful long-range planning to be successful.

 I will be glad to discuss your management goals and help you determine which method will be most suitable for your property.